This post was most recently updated on January 12th, 2022

 9. Luggage tags

-I have a laminating machine and not many opportunities to use it, so I thoroughly enjoyed making these luggage tags.
-For this project, all you have to do is design a tag, print it out on cardstock, fill in necessary information (Name, Email Address, and Cell Phone #), and laminate.
-Punch a hole and attach a ribbon or heavy string to tie to luggage handle.
+I have a laminating machine and am always looking for more opportunities to use it, so I thoroughly enjoyed making these luggage tags.
+For this project, all you have to do is design a tag, print it out on cardstock, fill in necessary information (Name, email address, and cell phone number), and laminate in a laminating pouch.
+Trim edges, punch a hole and attach a ribbon or heavy string to tie to luggage handle.
 So pretty!
 You could also use the same technique to make a travel bookmark for your favorite reading book.
 Someone stop me before I make too many!

 10. Map book covers